Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: User Study

 After completing both actions, participants were asked to select the real surface that best matched the virtual texture.
 They also rated the perceived virtual stimuli using the previously mentioned adjective pairs.
 Both tasks were completed directly through the GUI.
 After submitting their responses, participants continued to the next texture, for which the same approach was repeated.
 In total, four rounds were conducted, displaying each texture once per round and accounting for a total of twenty-four trials per participant.
 The order of the displayed textures was randomized for each round.
-The first round was considered the training phase.
-Hence, the participant responses from this phase were excluded from the analysis.
+The first round was considered the training phase in which participants familiarized themselves with the setup.
+Hence, the participant responses from this phase were excluded from analysis.
+Participants were never informed whether they had correctly matched the virtual and physical textures.

-\section{Results}

-The matching percentage between the virtual textures displayed by the ring and the real surfaces selected by the participants is shown in Figure~\ref{fig:ConfusionMatrix}.
-In this analysis, each participant's responses across the three rounds were treated as independent data points rather than being averaged.
-A two-sample Pearson Chi-Squared test ($\chi^2$ (25, N = 270) = 756, p $<$ 0.001) indicated that the distribution of participant predictions significantly deviates from the expected chance level (1/6 probability per texture).
+\subsection{Results}

-Figure~\ref{fig:AdjectiveRatingComparison} presents the adjective ratings of virtual textures compared to their real counterparts in terms of perceived roughness, temperature, and softness.
-Since the rating tasks for real and virtual textures were conducted in separate experiments, this figure offers insights into the device's rendering performance across different textures rather than serving as a direct one-to-one comparison.
+Figure~\ref{fig:virtualadjectiverating_correlation_summary} presents the mean adjective ratings of virtual textures compared to their real counterparts in terms of perceived roughness, temperature, and softness.
+Since the rating tasks for real and virtual textures were conducted in separate experiments, this summary plot offers insights into the device's rendering performance across different textures rather than serving as a direct one-to-one comparison.
+It provides a representation of agreement at the texture level to asses how well each modality is reproduced on average.
+For each modality, we report the Pearson correlation coefficient (r) to asses whether relative ranking is preserved and the Mean Absolute Error (MAE) to quantify absolute accuracy.
+Detailed box plots of all virtual-real adjective rating comparisons can be found in Figure~\ref{fig:AdjectiveRatingComparison}.

-Additionally, we assessed the device's performance in rendering various texture sensations.
+Additionally, we assessed the device's rendering performance for generating variety of texture sensations.
 A Kolmogorov-Smirnov test was first conducted to determine the normality of each distribution, revealing significant deviations from normality (p $<$ 0.05).
-As a result, a Kruskal-Wallis test was performed to identify statistically significant differences in adjective ratings across textures and modalities.
-The results of this analysis are presented in Figure~\ref{fig:virtualadjectiverating_statistics} for roughness, temperature, and softness, respectively, for both real and virtual textures.
+As a result, a Kruskal-Wallis test was performed to identify statistically significant differences in adjective ratings across textures and modalities; see Figure~\ref{fig:virtualadjectiverating_statistics}.